hendrickswi/midi-parser-synthesizer/README.md

 <br>From here, the program acts much like a general purpose media player, with various controls such as the ability to adjust volume, or skip to the
 next track.

+<br>Don't have any MIDI files?
+Here is a small library of files used to test this program during development: https://drive.google.com/drive/folders/1ux0FwVdJvzFES70ViIvT0lycf2oJGyqd?usp=sharing